-This resource, composed of 10 questions, is designed to assess knowledge on the anatomical and physiological effects of aging upon the skin and hair as well as to understand the impact of hormonal changes and interventions upon the skin.
+This module, composed of 10 multiple-choice questions, is designed to assess your knowledge on the anatomical and physiological effects of ageing upon the skin and hair, as well as to understand the impact of hormonal changes and interventions upon the skin.
 Also, it is important to appreciate the differences in facial characteristics associated with gender in order that one can optimise therapeutic outcomes.

-On completion of this resource, you will gain:
+On completion of this module, you will gain an improved understanding of:

 Pathological changes in facial skin associated with ageing

 Changes in facial characteristics between males and females

 Changes in hormones associated with ageing and the impact of interventions upon the skin

 Hirsutism and hair loss and potential aesthetic treatments available